jittering/traefik-kop/README.md

 ### Docker API

-traefik-kop expects to connect to the Docker host API via unix socket at `/var/run/docker.sock`.
+traefik-kop expects to connect to the Docker host API via a unix socket, by default at `/var/run/docker.sock`.
+The location can be overridden via the `DOCKER_HOST` env var or `--docker-host` flag.

 Other connection methods (like ssh, http/s) are not supported.

+By default, `traefik-kop` will listen for push events via the Docker API in order to detect configuration changes.
+In some circumstances, a change may not be pushed correctly.
+For example, when using healthchecks in certain configurations, the `start -> healthy` change may not be detected via push event.
+As a failsafe, there is an additional polling mechanism to detect those missed changes.

+The default interval of 60 seconds should be light so as not to cause any issues, however it can be adjusted as needed via the `KOP_POLL_INTERVAL` env var or set to 0 to disable it completely.

 ## Releasing